swaudo/swaudo.github.io/_posts/2019-08-02-tempus-fugit.md

 ![5-3.png](/assets/images/posts/tempus-fugit-walkthrough/20-4.png)

-We tried uploading other types of files all fail.
-It shows only 2 types of files are allowed rtf and txt:
+We tried uploading different file types (.php, .war, .elf) all fail.
+It only accepts file with extension [.txt] or [.rtf] with no spaces:

 ![5-3.png](/assets/images/posts/tempus-fugit-walkthrough/20-5.png)